Best Rangefinders To Buy in 2018 – Reviews & Ratings

 Although this rangefinder doesn’t include slope technology, it is a legal alternative to the Bushnell Tour V4 Jolt Rangefinder Slope which is illegal in many different professional circuits.
 Most golfers will find it a lot less stressful using this model, than the slope version which will require that you submit to constant checks to illustrate that slope mode is turned off.

-As a result, the Bushnell Tour V4 Golf Laser Rangefinder remains the best rangefinders for golfers.
+As a result, the Bushnell Tour V4 Golf Laser Rangefinder remains the rangefinders for golfers.
 It is affordable for golfers of all skill levels and will boost your game to the next level.

 - Target ranges from 5 to 1,000 yards.